vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

 like! (lol this comment is from before
 I implemented debug mode)

-## Bug fix: Lavender
-The word lavender is misspelled consistently in chapter 1 oops

 ## Note: Clickable sample
 Not sure where to leave this note, so I'll put it here.